NiloGregginz33/QMGRExperiments/README.md

 So i feel like this now can explain to my girlfriend why we need to visit a black hole and find out

 For Leonard Susskind to not be a theoretical physicist, we have to go to the black hole and see for ourselves And then hack it in the same way essentially, manipulating the time dependent electric charge visible as Hawking Radiation until we can model a qubit as a real black hole.

+If you need more proof look at AWSFactory where you will see emergent spacetime visualized

 RANT ABOUT IDEAS AND MISTAKES MADE